 After getting your claim, we will let you know we have received it, begin an investigation and request all items necessary to resolve the claim.
 We will do this in 30 days or less.

-Benefits will be paid within 30 days after receipt of proof of loss.
-Should we determine that additional supporting documentation is required to establish responsibility of payment, we shall pay benefits within 30 days after receipt of proof of loss.
+Benefits will be paid within 30 business days after receipt of proof of loss.
+Should we determine that additional supporting documentation is required to establish responsibility of payment, we shall pay benefits within 30 business days after receipt of proof of loss.
 If we do not pay within such period, we shall pay interest at the rate of 9 percent per annum from the 30th day after receipt of such proof of loss to the date of late payment.

 C) Grace Periods and Claims Pending